rillig/pkglint/codewalk.md

 	raw  []*RawLine // contains the original text including trailing newline fix  *Autofix   // any changes that pkglint would like to apply to the line once Once

-	// XXX: Filename and Basename could be replaced with a pointer to a Lines object.
 }
 ```